 This means that carpenter bees are attracted to untreated timber with as little intervention from us as possible.

-How to build a carpenter bee hotel
+How to build a carpenter bee hive

 Hang the small logs or branches up in tees where carpenter bees can find them and dig their own nests.